Chief Executive Officer

 In her role as Vice President of Program Impact, Heather White oversees the development, implementation, and evaluation of Club programs and services.
 She works collaboratively across multiple departments and with community partners to provide programs, resources, and opportunities to Club staff, members, and families.

-Heather White first joined the movement in 2002 as a Youth Development Professional at Boys & Girls Clubs of Greater Scottsdale.
-While earning her Bachelor of Arts in Art History at the University of Arizona, Heather worked in the Art Room at the Boys & Girls Clubs of Tucson.
+Heather joined the movement in 2002 as a Youth Development Professional at Boys & Girls Clubs of Greater Scottsdale.
+While earning her Bachelor of Arts in Art History at the University of Arizona, Heather worked in the Art Room at the BGC of Tucson.
 After graduating, Heather returned to the Clubs as an Art Coordinator, then Youth Development Supervisor in Scottsdale before moving to California in 2010.
 Heather joined Boys & Girls Clubs of Garden Grove as a Site Supervisor at Evans Elementary before transitioning to her current role.
-She is a member of the Orange County Department of Education’s STEM Technical Assistance Team and Steering Committee representative for Imagine Science Orange County.
+She is a member of the Orange County Department of Education’s STEM Technical Assistance Team and Steering Committee representative for Imagine Science OC.